 Anand Bhawan, Allahabad, was next only to Gandhiji's Ashram as the headquarters of the freedom struggle.
 Here she came into contact with the great men and women of the time.
 When she was only 12, she mobilized the children to help liberate the country.
 Her army of child volunteers was called the ‘Vanar Sena’.

-In the Bangladesh war she defied the might of a superpower like America.
+While there were many successful moments in her tenure as PM, Indira Gandhi also faced her fair share of backlash.
 The Navnirman movement in Gujarat and Jayaprakash Narayan's call for a “total revolution” caused tensions and led to the declaration of Internal Emergency in 1975.

 After the Emergency was lifted, the Janata Party came to power and Smt.
 Indira Gandhi had to face much harassment and even imprisonment for a short while.
 In 1978, there was another split in the Congress but she commanded a majority and her group came to be called the Congress (I).